Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 - Google Search Status Dashboard: It tracks the real-time status of Google Search services.

-- Third-Party Tools: You can check out SEMrush Sensor, which monitors volatility in search results.
-Moz’s MozCast tracks the turbulence in Google’s algorithm and can give you a hint if something is cooking.
+- Third-Party Tools: You can check out Semrush Sensor, which monitors volatility in search results.
+Moz’s MozCast tracks the turbulence in Google’s algorithm and can give you a hint about whether something is cooking.

-Ahead of major updates, Google will emphasize some best practices websites need to follow.
-Therefore, you need to be on the loop about ongoing conversations revolving around Google Search.
-For instance, Google’s recent focus has been on making the web faster and has emphasized that websites need to have a healthy set of core web vitals.
-Subsequently, major updates in 2022 and 2023 have penalized sites with slow-loading pages and bad UX.
+Ahead of major updates, Google will emphasize some best practices that websites need to follow.
+Therefore, you need to be in the loop about ongoing conversations revolving around Google Search.
+For instance, in 2024, Google released 4 Core and 3 Spam updates that significantly changed the algorithm’s attitude towards various ranking factors, leading to high volatility of pages in search results.

 Check for Technical Issues on the Site